AnushaPB/wingen/paperex/README.md

         │   populations_r20.haplotypes.filtered_m70_randomSNP.map - original map file from Bouzid et al. 2022
         |   populations_r20.haplotypes.filtered_m70_randomSNP.vcf - vcf file generated from ped and map files
         │   Scelop.coord - sample coordinates from Bouzid et al. 2022

+## Figures

+PDF versions of figures from Bishop et al. are provided in the `figures` directory.

 *\*Note: files with parallelized tasks are marked with an asterix*